hyperledger/besu-docs/docs/how-to/use-besu-api/json-rpc.md

 !!! note

     `wscat` does not support headers.
-[Authentication](Authentication.md) requires you to pass an authentication token in the request header.
-To use authentication with WebSockets, you require an app that supports headers.
+[Authentication](authenticate.md) requires you to pass an authentication token in the request header.
+To use authentication with WebSocket, you need an app that supports headers.

 ## Readiness and liveness endpoints